No-fault insurance: Overview in United States

 In terms of damages to vehicles and their contents, those claims are still based on fault.
 No-fault systems focus solely on issues of compensation for bodily injury, and such policies pay the medical bills for drivers and their companions no matter whose fault the collision was.

 In three U.S. states – Kentucky, New Jersey, and Pennsylvania – policyholders are permitted to choose between traditional tort and no-fault recovery regimes.
 Under such systems, known as "choice" or "optional" no-fault, policyholders must select between "full tort" and "limited tort" (no-fault) options at the time the policy is written or renewed; once the policy terms are set forth an insured party may not change his/her mind without rewriting the policy.
 In Kentucky and New Jersey, policyholders who do not make an affirmative choice in favor of either full tort or limited tort are assigned the no-fault option, while in Pennsylvania the full-tort option is the default.

-24 states originally enacted no-fault laws in some form between 1970 and 1975; several of them have repealed their no-fault laws over time.
+Twenty four states originally enacted no-fault laws in some form between 1970 and 1975; most of them have repealed their no-fault laws over time.
 Colorado repealed its no-fault system in 2003.
 Florida's no-fault system sunsetted on 1 October 2007, but the Florida legislature passed a new no-fault law which took effect 1 January 2008.
+As of 2026, only nine states have true No-Fault systems with three others having some form of hybrid system.